Jaiye Kuti shares photo as she celebrates wedding anniversary and son's birthday

 Jaiye Kuti gets car as surprise birthday gift

-Popular Nollywood star, Jaiye Kuti, turned a new age on Saturday, July 10, and she flooded social media with beautiful photos specially taken for the occasion.
+Jaiye Kuti turned a new age on Saturday, July 10, and she flooded social media with beautiful photos specially taken for the occasion.

 The actress was also celebrated by fans and colleagues and she took to social media to reveal the surprise that capped her big day.